JohnPaulinePineda/johnpaulinepineda.github.io/index.md

 [Data Quality Assessment, Preprocessing and Exploration for a Regression Modelling Problem](https://johnpaulinepineda.github.io/Portfolio_Project_2/)
 <br><br>
 This project explores the various methods in assessing data quality, implementing data preprocessing and conducting exploratory analysis for prediction problems with numeric responses.
-Remedial procedures addressing data quality issues including missing data, extreme outlying points, near-zero variance, multicollinearity and skewed distributions were evaluated.
+A non-exhaustive list of methods to detect missing data, extreme outlying points, near-zero variance, multicollinearity, linear dependencies and skewed distributions were evaluated.
+Remedial procedures on addressing data quality issues including missing data imputation, centering and scaling transformation, shape transformation and outlier treatment were similarly considered, as applicable.

 ---

 [Data Quality Assessment, Preprocessing and Exploration for a Classification Modelling Problem](https://johnpaulinepineda.github.io/Portfolio_Project_1/)
 <br><br>
 This project explores the various methods in assessing data quality, implementing data preprocessing and conducting exploratory analysis for prediction problems with categorical responses.
-Remedial procedures addressing data quality issues including missing data, extreme outlying points, near-zero variance, multicollinearity and skewed distributions were evaluated.
+A non-exhaustive list of methods to detect missing data, extreme outlying points, near-zero variance, multicollinearity, linear dependencies and skewed distributions were evaluated.
+Remedial procedures on addressing data quality issues including missing data imputation, centering and scaling transformation, shape transformation and outlier treatment were similarly considered, as applicable.

 ---